Can You Still Have Your Period if You're Pregnant? Causes & What It Means

 A proper period is when you lose blood at the end of your menstrual cycle after your egg remains unfertilised by sperm.
 When an egg is not fertilised, your hormone levels drop at the end of the month.
 This triggers the lining of your womb to disintegrate and shed.
 This shedding of uterus lining accompanied by blood is what we typically refer to as a period.
 If you've tested positive for pregnancy, it means an egg has already been fertilised and is growing within your uterus.
 The fertilised egg means the hormone levels don’t drop and doesn’t trigger the shedding of uterus lining.
 And since your womb lining is not shedding, you no longer have a period during the course of your pregnancy.
 This is also why a missed period is one of the early signs of pregnancy.

 If you do notice some blood, however, that could be a case of spotting during pregnancy.
-Which is why many women go in panic mode and scout the Internet with questions like, ‘can you have a period while pregnant’ or ‘can you be pregnant and still have a period’.
+Which is why many women go into panic mode and scour the Internet with questions like, ‘can you have a period while pregnant’ or ‘can you be pregnant and still have a period’.
 Remember that bleeding is surely something you must be alert about but it isn’t necessarily always a bad sign.
-Many women have healthy pregnancies and babies after experiencing spotting during their first trimester.
+Many women have healthy pregnancies and babies after experiencing spotting during their first.

 So, if you notice bleeding or spotting of any kind, it’s most likely related to something other than normal menstruation.
 It’s advisable to check with your doctor to determine the cause.